Dhanushbablu630/DevOps-Project01/README.md

 ---
 ## python application written in the project
-Give Wrote a python application which is just a simple notes webpage using flask.
+just Wrote a python application which is just a simple notes webpage using flask.